felixlopz/hubrise-test-task/content/docs/en/payment.md

 ## Process Requests for Payment

-When you change your plan, the payment must be authorized before the credit card can be charged.
+When you change your plan, the payment must be authorised before the credit card can be charged.
 Admin users will receive notifications reminding them to complete the payment process.
 For more information on notifications, see [Plan Notifications](/docs/usage-plan/#plan-notifications).

 To process a Request for Payment from the notification:

 1. Connect to your HubRise back office.
-1. Make sure a credit card is saved on your Account or Location.
+1. Ensure that a credit card is saved to your Account or Location.
+This can be verified on your **SETTINGS** page.
 If not, see the instructions in [Add a Payment Method](#add-a-payment-method).
 1. Click **pay it online or download the PDF**, then click **Pay**.
 To check on all Requests for Payment, go to **SETTINGS**.

 ---